Arkalyk Airport

 Arkalyk Airport (also given as Arkalyk North) is an airport in Kazakhstan located 9 km north of Arkalyk.
 It is a small civilian airport built during the Soviet era, and has a sizeable asphalt apron and passenger terminal.
-The terminal building is in a state of disrepair, and may be completely disused, and the apron and runway are both poorly maintained.
 The facility is used by the Russian space agency to base and refuel helicopters used in the recovery of returning Soyuz missions.
+Construction of a new terminal began in 2025 and completed in 2026.
 It may also see private use.
-At present there are no scheduled airlines serving the airport.
+Commercial service returned to the airport in August 2026 after 33 years.